-Are you a master student looking for a thesis topic?
-Join LDE Centre for Sustainability and Medical Delta in their mission to make healthcare more sustainable.
-From February - July 2022, we will run the first Interdisciplinary Thesis Lab on Sustainable Hospitals.
+LDE Centre for Sustainability and Medical Delta are joining forces in their mission to make healthcare more sustainable.
+From February to July 2022, the first Interdisciplinary Thesis Lab on Sustainable Hospitals is ran.
 The findings will be made available in practical solutions for healthcare providers, scientists, doctors, patients, governments, companies, and citizens.

-The effects of climate change will have a negative impact on the future of health.
-Healthcare carries an important responsibility in maintaining the health of people as well as the environment.
+Healthcare not only carries an important responsibility in maintaining the health of people but also in insuring a healthy environment for the people to live in.
 Seven percent of the total carbon footprint of the Netherlands is related to the healthcare sector.
 The operating room alone is responsible for approximately 20-30% of the hospital waste and pollution is increasing with the development of new technologies and materials.

 Subtopics for master theses